Got some old magazines lying around the house? Did you know that those magazines are filled with ideas to improve your Etsy shop?

 6. Subscription Card

 If you read magazines, you are already aware of the subscription cards inserted in the pages.
-Etsy sellers can encourage customers to subscribe, too, simply by clicking the "Subscribe to Shop Feed" link on the right side of the shop (near the bottom).
+Etsy sellers can encourage customers to subscribe, too.
+Read this Etsy article about how to direct customers to your shop’s RSS feeds.

 Now, over to you.
 What other aspects of a magazine might be helpful for small business owners?